If you’re considering implementing new processes or technology, it’s time to start thinking about how you will ensure employee buy-in.

 6. Reinforcement and Results Management

 Change management doesn’t end when your systems go live.
 After the change is implemented, you need to know how it’s going.
-Establish a plan that allows employees to share their feelings on the change.

-Then, review this feedback and incorporate suggested changes where feasible.
 At the same time, it’s also important to acknowledge instances of positive change adoption and reward those behaviors.

 Create an OCM Strategy for Your Implementation Project

-Before you begin any type of enterprise-wide implementation, take the time to create an OCM strategy first.
+Before you begin any type of enterprise-wide implementation, take the time to create an OCM strategy, first.
 While it’s important to focus on the technical aspects of the project, you never want to gloss over the human aspect.

 Posts You May Like: